 - Does your platform allow users to switch between different languages or currencies?

-Does each vendor support your reporting needs?
+Does each sales incentive vendor support your reporting needs?

 Reports are another biggie to keep in mind.
 Take a look at what’s actually involved in building, editing, customizing, and deploying different varieties, from routine plan and performance assessments to ad hoc C-suite requests and full-blown ASC 606 or IFRS 15 audits.
 Some good questions to ask vendors throughout the evaluation process: